OAXFoundation/oaxfoundation.github.io/_posts/2024-12-10-Near-Protocol-Q3-Ecosystem-Deep-Dive.md

 NEAR is capturing atypical crypto users by focusing on social and gaming applications.
 This approach drives demand from Web2 users, reducing friction from traditional users.

--<b>KAIKAI.ai:</b> With ~19 million unique active wallets in just 30 days, KAIKAI.ai is a shining example of NEAR’s ability to onboard mainstream users.<br>
+<b>- KAIKAI.ai:</b> With ~19 million unique active wallets in just 30 days, KAIKAI.ai is a shining example of NEAR’s ability to onboard mainstream users.<br>
 <b>- Sweat Economy:</b> Boasting ~14 million Sweat Wallets, this fitness-focused app demonstrates how NEAR is driving adoption through gamified, real-world use cases.<br>
 <b>- DapDap:</b> As another consumer-driven app, DapDap highlights NEAR’s potential to support user-friendly, mainstream blockchain adoption.